docelic/amber-introduction/README.md

 crystal deps build <app_name> --production
 ```

-To build the application in a more manual way and control more of the options, you would run:
+To build the application in a more manual way, skip dependency checking, and control more of the options, you would run:

 ```shell
 # For production, compiles app with optimizations and places it in bin/<app_name>.